KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 CSS image replacement within `@media` blocks can work great… if you deal with background-images.
 It is even simpler with a preprocessor thanks to clever mixins ([HiDPI](https://github.com/kaelig/hidpi) for Sass, [Retina.less](https://github.com/imulus/retinajs/blob/master/src/retina.less) for LESS).

-But when you only have `img` tags, you can't do it with CSS only.
+But when you only have `img` tags, you can’t do it with CSS only.
 So you start looking for a JavaScript solution and hopefully you find [RetinaJS](https://imulus.github.io/retinajs/) which is a great little script to handle high-density displays image convertion.

 Basically the script parses all your image tags, make an AJAX request on your server to check whether there is a file with the same name and a `@2x` appended right before the extension and if there is it swaps the current source with the one it found.
 All of this only if you are using a retina display obviously.

 So I guess it is not that bad since this solution handles almost everything for us, but really.
 Does it worth it?
-Now we have to create like 2 or 3 files for each image so they can look good everywhere depending on the device's capacities.
+Now we have to create like 2 or 3 files for each image so they can look good everywhere depending on the device’s capacities.
 It sucks.

 _Edit: I finally wrote my own script to deal with high-density displays because RetinaJS and LazyLoad were kind of conflicting with each other._